Books for Autistic Adults and adults who are exploring their own neurodivergence:

 It’s important to remember that there are no perfect books.
 All books related to autism and neurodiversity come with several trigger warnings.
 Some may contain person-first language, while others may include internalized ableism.

 Consider this a working document.
-It is in no way complete, and I’ll be adding to it continuously.
+It is in no way complete, and we’ll be adding to it continuously.
 There are a few categories.
 Other than that, these books are in no particular order.
 Feel free to leave a comment with your suggestions!
 Happy Reading!

 This post contains links to Amazon and I earn a small commission from the orders.
 This helps support my book club habit!
 Titles available on Audible are identified.